Geeta Basra

-Geeta Basra Singh (born 13 March 1984) is a British actress who has appeared in Bollywood films.
+Geeta Basra (born 13 March 1984) is a British former actress who has appeared in Bollywood films.
 She is married to Indian cricketer Harbhajan Singh.
-Cricketer Harbhajan Singh and model/actor Geeta Basra got married at a ceremony in a gurudwara near Jalandhar.
-Bollywood actress, Geeta Basra revealed how she was written off as a married woman, even when she and Harbhajan Singh were just friends.
+They married at a ceremony in a gurudwara near Jalandhar.
+She has spoken of how she was written off as a married woman, even when she and Harbhajan Singh were just friends.

 Early life

-Basra was born to Indian Punjabi Hindu parents in Portsmouth, Hampshire on the south coast of England, but now resides in Mumbai, India.
-She has one younger brother, Rahul and sister Ruby.
+Basra was born to Indian Punjabi parents in Portsmouth, Hampshire, on the south coast of England, but now resides in Mumbai, India.
+She has one younger brother, Rahul, and sister Ruby.

 She studied acting at the Kishore Namit Kapoor Acting Institute.

 Career

 She was first seen in the Emraan Hashmi-starrer Dil Diya Hai in 2006 in which she played a girl who is sold into prostitution by her lover.
 Her second release, The Train (2007), was also opposite Hashmi.
 She played Roma, a working woman who gets caught up in an extramarital affair.

 Basra was also seen in the music video for the Sukshinder Shinda and Rahat Fateh Ali Khan song "Ghum Sum Ghum Sum", playing the love interest of the male protagonist played by Rahul Bhat.